-Perhaps one of the most-eaten and best Italian kitchen recipes is the classic pizza.
-Tomatoes, mozzarella, basil, and oregano are the key ingredients to a classic Margherita pizza.
+If you’re stuck on what to bring to a potluck, perhaps one of the most-eaten and best Italian kitchen recipes is the classic pizza.
+Plus, it’s so easy to make!
+Fresh tomatoes, mozzarella and Parmesan cheese, basil, and oregano are the key ingredients to a classic Margherita pizza.
 If you want, add a few ingredients of your own choosing to personalize it.
-Likewise, there are many pasta dishes in Italy.
-Spaghetti, lasagna, macaroni, and ravioli are a few options.
+Likewise, there are many quick & easy Italian pasta dishes.
+Spaghetti with Italian meatballs and marinara sauce, baked lasagna with Italian sausage, pepperoni pasta salad with Italian dressing, and beef ravioli are a few options.

 Italian drinks and dessert

 Bold coffee and white wine are very popular in Italy.
-For a big celebration, Prosecco, a bubbly white wine that is much like affordable champagne, is a great option.
-Complete your Italian dining with the perfect dessert.
+For a big holiday celebration, whether Christmas or the 4th of July, Prosecco, a bubbly white wine that is much like affordable champagne, is a great option.
+Complete your Italian dining with the perfect sweet dessert.
 If you want to really impress your family with your cooking skills, then tiramisu is the best and most popular dessert of choice.
-Made primarily of eggs and ladyfingers, this tasty dessert is perfect for coffee lovers, as it also contains a cup of brewed coffee.
+Made primarily of eggs and ladyfingers, this tasty cake is perfect for coffee lovers, as it also contains a cup of brewed coffee.

 How to Make Your Best Italian Recipes as Authentic as Possible

-You’ve got your ingredients and real Italian recipes, but what makes an authentic Italian experience?
+You’ve got your ingredients and real Italian recipes, but what makes a warm and authentic Italian experience?
 Well, when it comes to the Italian culture, we need to look beyond the food itself.
 In fact, when it comes to all foreign cuisines, it is important to take into account the culture of that country so that you can get the most out of your cooking experience.

 Italian food has more to offer than a mere change of dinner choices.
 By immersing yourself into a culture that is family-oriented and merry, you’ll find that the energy of such a lifestyle impacts your own family experience.
 So, invite all your family over, pop the cork off that bottle of wine, and fully indulge in all that the Italian culture has to offer.